 We and our third-party service providers may collect personal information from the following sources:

-- Direct Interactions, such as, when you register for our Services or make a purchase
+- Direct Interactions, such as when you register for our Services, make a purchase, or communicate with us, including through our web chat features

-Personal information collected is used for the purposes for which you have provided it and might be further used for statutory or other legitimate purposes only.
-As an example, if you make use of our service contact form on our website, we will use the information you provided in the first place to respond to your service request.
+Personal information is used for the purposes for which it has been collected and might be further used for statutory or other legitimate purposes only.
+As an example, if you make use of our service contact form or web chat features on our website, we will use the information you provided in the first place to respond to your service request.
 We might further use that information to improve the quality of our customer service process.

-- processing is necessary for compliance with a legal obligation to which we are subject or that is otherwise lawful under applicable data protection laws;
+- processing is necessary for compliance with a legal obligation to which we are subject, or that is otherwise lawful under the applicable data protection laws;

 - with your given consent.